-The primary contributors to the uncertainty in the measured refractive indices include the uncertainty in the index of the reference material, as provided by the manufacturer (see Data File 1), and the fitting uncertainties.
-To determine the fitting error, we identified the value of $n{sam}$ and the distance between consecutive interference maxima converted from pixels (or detector scans) to phase that best fits Eq.
-1 to the experimental data (e.g., red markers in Fig. 2(b)).
+The primary contributors to the uncertainty in the measured refractive indices include the uncertainty in the index of the reference material, as provided by the manufacturer (see Dataset 1 [38]), and the fitting uncertainties.
+To determine the fitting error, we identified the value of $n{sam}$ and we set the phase between fringes to be $2\pi$ .
 We then adjusted $n{sam}$ by an offset $\pm \Delta$ that fit the experimental data adequately.
 The range between the highest and lowest refractive indices that still produced adequate fits of the data determines $\Delta n{sam}$ , i.e., the fitting uncertainties.
 For most liquids, the fitting error was $\Delta n{sam} \leq 3 \cdot 10^{-4}$ .
-The total uncertainties including the reference etc. are in Tables 1-5 but in general are $\leq 10 \cdot 10^{-4}$ , while perfluorohexane and trifluoroacetic anhydride, the liquids with the lowest refractive indices, exhibited maximum fitting uncertainties in the order of ~13 \cdot 10^{-4}.
+Two of the authors independently fit several of the indices for different materials as well as a couple of different wavelengths, and the results always agreed to within $\pm 0.0002$ .
+The total uncertainties including the reference etc. are in Tables 1-5 but in general are $\leq 10 \cdot 10^{-4}$ , while perfluorohexane and trifluoroacetic anhydride, the liquids with the lowest refractive indices, exhibited maximum fitting uncertainties in the order of ~ 13 \cdot 10^{-4}.
 Ultimately, the total uncertainties can be reduced, i.e., the technique's accuracy can be increased, by choosing well-calibrated reference materials with lower uncertainty in their refractive index and with improved curve-fitting algorithms.

 We also considered uncertainties due to temperature, geometrical tolerances of the cuvette, and laser wavelength.
 However, these uncertainties were smaller than the primary contributors discussed above.
 Temperatures in the laboratory fluctuated by ~1% resulting in uncertainties beyond the resolution limit set forth by the experiment.
 The cuvette pathlength is known to an accuracy of 0.1% (from the manufacturer, Starna), however knowing the accuracy is redundant due to both the sample and reference liquids being in the same cuvette.
-For the contribution of the wavelength uncertainty to remain below the $2 \cdot 10^{-4}$ threshold, which is the lowest total uncertainty reported in Tables 1-5, the maximum tolerable uncertainty for the wavelengths we used (543.5, 632.8, 780, 973, 1064, 1550, 1970 nm) is $\pm$ (0.5, 0.8, 1.6, 3.0, 3.8, 8.4, 9.2 nm), respectively.
-Although the incident angle is a variable in Eq.
-1, angle readout does not give an uncertainty - it only needs to be consistent, i.e., the separation of each interference fringe needs to be consistent.
-We do not need to know the absolute angle since $\Delta\phi(0^{\circ})$ is the origin of the Eq.
-1 centered at $0^{\circ}$ .
-However, we do need to know the relative angle change
+For the contribution of the wavelength uncertainty to remain below the $2 \cdot 10^{-4}$ threshold, which is the lowest total uncertainty reported in Tables 1-5, the maximum tolerable uncertainty for the wavelengths we used 543.4, 632.8, 780, 973, 1064, 1550, and 1970 nm is $\pm$ 0.5, 0.8, 1.6, 3.0, 3.8, 8.4, and 9.2 nm, respectively.
+We do not need to know the absolute angle since $\Delta \phi(0^{\circ})$ is the origin of Eq.
+(1) centered at 0°.
+However, we do need to know the relative angle change accurately to fit Eq.
+(1) to the experimental data.
+The experimental accuracy to which we know the angle is 0.01°; this level of accuracy translates to an uncertainty in refractive index of <0.0001.